 Adherence to the forecasting thresholds (as set out in paragraph 1.4 below).

-In order to adhere to the forecasting thresholds, the actual percentage difference, for a given quarter, between the forecast and the previous forecast must fall within the following thresholds for each quarter covered by the forecast:
+In order to adhere to the forecasting thresholds, the actual percentage difference, for a given quarter, between the current forecast and the previous forecast must fall within the following thresholds for each quarter covered by the forecast:

 Forecast percentage Q1 = (Q2previous - Q1current) / Q2previous

+Note that a reference to an ‘Order’ in this table should be understood as New Connection Request as defined in Schedule 8 – Dictionary.

+Without prejudice to the above, the forecasts for the individual Service may involve additional requirement for providing more granular forecast based on geographical units or areas as may be specified for such Service in the relevant Service Description (Schedule 6).

 If the forecast adheres to the acceptance criteria, then the Access Provider shall accept the forecast within five (5) Working Days.
 If the forecast does not adhere to the acceptance criteria, the Access Provider shall reject the forecast within five (5) Working Days clearly specifying the reasons for rejection.